Teachers and Parents

 Welcome to the E-motions Stories and Activities

-Scaredy Bear, A Courageous Tale
+Scaredy Bear's Courageous Tale

 Scaredy Bear is afraid of everything, from dark caves to loud noises.
 But when winter arrives and he must step into the unknown, he discovers that courage can grow, even in the scariest moments.

-Join Scaredy Bear and his woodland friends on a journey of courage and self-discovery.
 Through playful rhymes, this delightful tale helps children see that even the bravest hearts can feel fear and that taking small steps can lead to big adventures.

 Sad Seal Saves the Day

-FREE Sessions that are Fun and Engaging
+Sessions that are Fun and Engaging

-As a trainer with over 20 years experience, I have lots of resources to help to teach the deeper meaning of the stories in a fun and engaging way.
+As a qualified trainer with over 20 years experience, I have lots of resources to help to teach the deeper meaning of the stories in a fun and engaging way.

 I can draw the emotions for the children to guess them, we can play Bingo, interactive team card games, or they can enjoy colouring in the activity sheets.
-I'll tailor the sessions to meet your needs.

 Resources to Help Children, Teachers and SENCO